wbreeze/wind_and_water/_posts/2019-08-06-impl_davenport.md

 It finishes when it has explored the entire solution space, ruling out large portions that need not be explored.

-The algorithm is tail-recursive.
-The implementation uses a loop and a smallest possible stack recording added edges, that rolls and then unrolls changes to the solution graph.
+The implementation uses recursive descent to explore the solution space, and a smallest possible stack recording added edges, that rolls and then unrolls changes to the solution graph.
 When selecting an edge from the majority graph to add to the solution